Coinward/smart-securities-standard/README.md

 If you would like to contribute, please see `contributing.md` before you begin.
 Then, take a look at the setup instructions below.

+We are on [Keybase](https://keybase.io) `@OpenFinanceNet`.
+Token development chat happens in `#token-dev`.
+Please request an invite if you would like to join the chat!

 Architecture
 --